crweaver225/Portfolio-CW/content/posts/engineering/SOLID/index.md

   rectangle.setHeight(4);
 }
 ```
 Our expectaion is this rectangle has a height of 4 and a width of 7.
-But if the actual derived class is a square, this is not be the case and unexpected results may occur.
+But if the actual derived class is a square, this is not the case and unexpected results may occur.

 It is important that our derived classes can always be subsituted for a based class without any issues or violation of our expectations.